taosdata/TDengine/docs/en/30-enterprise/08-data-in.md

 ### Example 2

-Consume data from the Kafka instance on the 192.168.1.92 server, synchronize it to the TDengine on 192.168.1.92, and use parser to parse the JSON data in the value.
+A Kafka instance is located at 192.168.1.92.
+This configuration ingests data from the Kafka instance into a TDengine cluster located at 192.168.1.92 and parses JSON data.

-1. kafka, same as example 1
+1. For the Kafka configuration, see Example 1.
-2. TDengine, same as example 1
+2. For the TDengine configuration, see Example 1.
-3. Taosx
+3. taosX configuration

 ```shell
 taosx run -f "kafka://192.168.1.92:9092/?topics=tp1,tp2&timeout=5000" -t "taos://192.168.0.201:6030/kafka_to_taos" --parser "{\"parse\":{\"ts\":{\"as\":\"timestamp(ms)\"},\"topic\":{\"as\":\"varchar\",\"alias\":\"t\"},\"partition\":{\"as\":\"int\",\"alias\":\"p\"},\"offset\":{\"as\":\"bigint\",\"alias\":\"o\"},\"value\":{\"json\":[\"id::int\",\"message::binary\"]}},\"model\":[{\"name\":\"t_{t}\",\"using\":\"kafka_data\",\"tags\":[\"t\",\"p\"],\"columns\":[\"ts\",\"o\",\"id\",\"message\"]}]}"